St. Anthony’s Cancer Care Center

 Diagnosis is the first crucial step on the way to recovery.
 Perhaps you've been experiencing chest pain, or you've been having trouble breathing.
-If you have symptoms you think may indicate lung cancer, you should be diagnosed by a physician experienced in cancer diagnosis.
+If you have symptoms you think may indicate lung cancer, you should be diagnosed by a physician experienced in cancer care.

 Lung Cancer Symptoms